German Americans: Palatines

 In 1709, Protestant Germans from the Pfalz or Palatine region of Germany escaped conditions of poverty, traveling first to Rotterdam and then to London.
 Queen Anne helped them get to the American colonies.
 The trip was long and difficult to survive because of the poor quality of food and water aboard ships and the infectious disease typhus.
 Many immigrants, particularly children, died before reaching America in June 1710.

 The Palatine immigration of about 2100 people who survived was the largest single immigration to America in the colonial period.
 Most were first settled along the Hudson River in work camps, to pay off their passage.
 By 1711, seven villages had been established in New York on the Robert Livingston manor.
 In 1723 Germans became the first Europeans allowed to buy land in the Mohawk Valley west of Little Falls.
 One hundred homesteads were allocated in the Burnetsfield Patent.
 By 1750, the Germans occupied a strip some 12 mi long along both sides of the Mohawk River.
-The soil was excellent; some 500 houses were built, mostly of stone, and the region prospered in spite of Indian resistance.
+The soil was excellent; some 500 houses were built, mostly of stone, and the region prospered, although the colonization was met with Indigenous resistance.
 Herkimer was the best-known of the German settlements in a region long known as the "German Flats".

 They kept to themselves, married their own, spoke German, attended Lutheran churches, and retained their own customs and foods.
 They emphasized farm ownership.
 Some mastered English to become conversant with local legal and business opportunities.
-They tolerated slavery (although few were rich enough to own a slave).
+They tolerated slavery (although few had enough wealth to enslave others).

 The most famous of the early German Palatine immigrants was editor John Peter Zenger, who led the fight in colonial New York City for freedom of the press in America.
 A later immigrant, John Jacob Astor, who came from Walldorf, Electoral Palatinate, since 1803 Baden, after the Revolutionary War, became the richest man in America from his fur trading empire and real estate investments in New York.